Opla/webchat/README.md

     $ yarn install
     ```

-2. Create an an application in the backend to get client_id / client_secret:
+2. Create an application in the backend to get client_id / client_secret:

    ```
    $ curl -X POST \